className in practice for real pages

 Smart Tailwind class organization without mess, repetition, or confusion.

-🧠 Why className organization matters
+🧠 Why does organizing your className matter?

-- Better onboarding experience for new developers
+- Improves onboarding for new developers by providing a standardized structure.

 🛠️ Effective techniques for class organization